support-perfload/perfload-support/README.md

 http://localhost:3000/load-tester.html

-This is the **PerfLoad Workbench**, where you can:
+This is the **PerfLoad Workbench**, where you can create tests by:
-- Paste curl commands
+- Pasting curl commands
+- Importing an OpenAPI spec
+- Manually entering a URL, method, and body

+Then:
 - Configure load tests
 - Run tests locally or remotely